vpelss/JsTOTPAuthenticator/README.md

 - Use a strong password
 - Back up your database and keep it off site
 - Close AutheticatorAnywhere when you are done
-- do not keep password in a password manager.
+- Do not keep password in a password manager.
 If password manager is compromised, then your second line of defense fails too

 # What is TOTP Authentication?